 I'm an academic working at the interface of social philosophy & the philosophy of science.

 I received my BSc in biological sciences from Monash University and completed a MSc in philosophy and public policy at the London School of Economics and Political Science.
 Before returning to academia I had a career as a policy analyst and adviser in government in Australia, and non-government organisations in Southeast Asia and Europe.

 I am also a Research Associate on a project looking at how best, and most ethically, to discuss science with policymakers (PI: Elizabeth Suhay, American University).
-Our project is one of two recipients of a Building Capacity for Science Communication Partnership Award from the U.S. National Academy of Sciences.
+Our project was one of two recipients of a Building Capacity for Science Communication Partnership Award from the U.S. National Academy of Sciences.

 Outside of work I enjoy hiking, cycling and surfing, and I dabble in doing creative things digitally (because sadly, I cannot draw!).
 One day I'd like to make a film.